skbn/SpeechDCS/README.md

 Release 0.4.1
-- Added message when there is a new version
+- Added message box when there is a new version

 Release 0.4
 - Added support to change the receive and send radio frequencies of the mig15